-Are you an American citizen planning a trip to Canada?
+Are you a foreign citizen planning a trip to Canada?
 We want to make sure you have all the information you'll need to cross the border.
 For information about what you can bring to Canada, firearms and weapons, you can find more information at the Algoma Country website www.algomacountry.com

 This article answers two of the most popular questions that Algoma staff are asked about crossing the border into Canada.